Last updated: 26 May 2021

-Unless we believe travel will be highly unlikely, we will collect the balancing payment from you in the usual way.
-This does not affect your rights – if the trip is cancelled you will have a range of options and our usual Terms and Conditions will apply.
+Where we believe there is a reasonable chance that the trip will run, particularly trips returning after 28 June, we will collect the balancing payment from you in the usual way.
+This does not affect your rights – if the trip is subsequently cancelled you will have a range of options (outlined in 4. below) and our usual Terms and Conditions will apply.

 2. What Greek and UK government restrictions are currently in place?

-When travel is permitted again, there will be a ‘traffic light’ system of testing and quarantine that will be required on return to the UK.
-The extent of the testing and quarantine will depend on the country that has been visited and, possibly, whether you have been fully vaccinated.
+International travel resumes on 17 May 2021.
+There is a ‘traffic light’ system of testing and quarantine that will be required on return to the UK, depending on the country that has been visited.

 3. Why would our trip be cancelled and what happens under those circumstances?

 Please take a look at our General FAQs.

 4. We are travelling with you to Greece this year; we haven’t yet booked our flights.
 Should we go ahead and do so?

 Of course, it is your decision when to book your flights to Greece since our responsibility begins on the ground when you arrive.
 With such uncertainty around due to changing government travel restrictions, we are finding it very difficult to predict anything, but we hope what we have outlined below helps you make your decision.

 Firstly, we strongly recommend that when the time comes, you book your flights through Bob Peters (email@example.com and 01689 852 756).
 Bob looks after the flight needs of many of our guests.
 He charges £50 per person for booking, check in and, importantly in such uncertain times, schedule changes or cancellations.

 Regarding when to book your flights, to an extent it depends when you are travelling.
 Unless we have already been in touch with your group leader to ask if you would like to transfer your booking to a later date, your options are to go ahead and book flights now, or to wait for some more certainty.